 With its project management features, Slingshot assists with ownership, division of tasks, and keeping tabs on any issues or blocks throughout campaigns.
 Slingshot also serves as a planning tool for the team, helping with ownership, and division of tasks and allowing for tracking the progress of everything day by day, with set due dates and prirorities.

 Data at the Core

-Slingshot is a business intelligence tool that provides dashboards and analytics and helps teams connect to the data in a meaningful way With data-driven characteristics it helps teams stay on top of current data for campaigns, KPI tracking, and gives them the ability to go from insight to action in seconds.
+Slingshot is a business intelligence tool that provides dashboards and analytics and helps teams connect to the data in a meaningful way.
+With data-driven characteristics, it helps teams stay on top of current data for sales and marketing campaigns, KPI tracking, and gives them the ability to go from insight to action in seconds.